Coach Education Course Registration OPEN NOW! One spot remaining (6/12/23)

 - To pay for your registration, you will be prompted to pay by credit card at the end of the online registration form.
 If you would prefer to pay by check, or need a payment plan, please click the “Pay by Check” box instead of submitting your credit card information.
 We will contact you to make arrangements.

 2023 Registration Fees –

 Polar Bear Rugby Camp offers a Coach Development Course that gives experienced and new coaches an unparalleled educational opportunity to learn the practical, philosophical, technical, and tactical elements of effective coaching in a fun and purely positive learning environment!
 Russell Earnshaw is, without a doubt, at the top of his game as a creative and inspiring coach educator.
 The small group size and personalized learning curriculum are designed to meet your individual needs.
 Course includes discussions, videos, games, and on-the-field learning, using the Polar Bear Rugby Camp as an ‘experiential classroom’.

 We are fortunate to have Russell Earnshaw lead the Coach Education Course for his 5th year.
 Russell is a former player and current Coach of England U18s.
 Creator of RFUs Magic Academy and the C.A.R.D.S. coaching concept, he is a Level 4 RFU coach, Coach Developer, Coach Educator and Level 4 mentor in high demand across the rugby world.
 We are very excited to have him with us this July!

-This course is USAR approved and is worth well above the maximum 10 CDP (Coach Development Points) required to maintain USAR coaching certification, but delivers so much more!
+This course is USAR approved and will earn you the maximum 10 CDP (Coach Development Points) required to maintain USAR coaching certification, but delivers so much more!
 If you’re looking to improve your coaching expertise with a top rugby coach educator, mark your calendar and register soon!
 Space is limited.
-Please email firstname.lastname@example.org with questions or for more information.
+Please email email@example.com with questions or for more information.

 - Goal setting